pjanec/dirigent/README.md

  - **Restart App.** The app is first killed and then launched again.

 ### Agent configuration options
-`agent.exe` is a Windows Forms application capable of running either as a background process with no user interface (just the log file) or as a GUI application that can be minimalized into a system tray.
+`Diregent.Agent.exe` is a Windows Forms application capable of running either as a background process with no user interface (just the log file) or as a GUI application that can be minimalized into a system tray.

 The options can be specified either on the command line (prefixed with double dash `--`, for example `--optionName`) or in the `agent.config` file located next to the agent executable.